Search:

 Defeated

-The city of Jericho, built thousands of years before Joshua was born, was one of the oldest cities in the world.
-In some places it had fortified walls up to 25 feet high and 20 feet thick.
-Soldiers standing guard on top of the walls could see for miles.
-Jericho was a symbol of military power and strength; the Canaanites considered it invincible (v.
+The city of Jericho had fortified walls up to 25 feet high and 20 feet thick.
+Jericho was a symbol of military power and strength.
+The Canaanites considered it invincible (v.
 1).
 God told Joshua that Jericho was already defeated and would be delivered into his hands (v.
 2).
 Christians also fight against a defeated enemy.
-Our enemy Satan, has been defeated by Christ (Rom 8:37-39; I John 3:8).
-We do not have to be paralyzed by the power of a defeated enemy; we can overcome him through Christ’s power.
+Our enemy Satan has been defeated by Christ (Rom 8:37-39; I John 3:8).
+We do not have to be paralyzed by the power of a defeated enemy.
+We can overcome him through Christ’s power.

-One morning as the people in Jericho looked out their windows they saw a group of soldiers just marching around the wall.
+One morning as the people in Jericho looked out their windows, they saw a group of soldiers just marching around the wall.
 Behind the soldiers were seven priests blowing on trumpets and more priests carrying the ark of the covenant (vv.
-6-8), which was to them an indicator of God’s presence with them.
+6-8).
 Behind this came all the people marching without a sound except that of trumpets and marching feet.
 This required discipline for them to be silent and to wait for God’s appointed time.
-All around the wall they marched then they went back to their camp (vv.
+They completed their march around the city, and then they went back to their camp (vv.
 9-11).
-The following morning the same thing happened and again they returned to the camp.
+The following morning the same thing happened, and again they returned to the camp.
 For six days this went on (vv.
 12-14)!!
-Can’t you imagine how the people of Jericho were thinking, “How foolish these people are.
-They are not fighting us, in fact they seem harmless.”
-However, God had given the instructions to Joshua that He would give Jericho and the king into their hand and how He was going to do it.
+Can’t you imagine what the people of Jericho were thinking?
+“How foolish these people are.
+They are not fighting us; in fact, they seem harmless.”
+However, God had given the instructions to Joshua that He would give Jericho and the king into their hands and how He was going to do it.
 Joshua carried out God’s command.

 Application